EncodePanda/bp-getting-acquainted-with-lens/chapters/6_Setting.md

 ### Now what?

 Is that it?
 Is there now hope for us?
 Where do we go from here?
 You will have to wait for Part 2 to get your questions answered.
-But fear not, you might get yet before Christmas :) Stay tooned!
+But fear not, you might get it yet before Christmas :) Stay tooned!